djheru/progressive-web-apps/readme.md

 - Service worker can load assets to fill the cache in the background
 - Service worker can use fetch to try for network assets, then fall back to cache

+#### Implementing Caching

+- Determine what the application shell consists of.
+Any static assets such as markup, images, stylesheets, js, etc
+- Set up precaching
+	- Use Cache API during service worker installation
+	-

 ### Advanced Caching Strategies